rproenza86/jsx-micro-ui-poc/README_Create-React-App.md

 ## Updating to New Releases

-Create React App is divided into two packages:
+Create Micros for Macros is divided into two packages:

 * `create-react-app` is a global command-line utility that you use to create new projects.
 * `react-scripts` is a development dependency in the generated projects (including this one).